“No, don’t post that! I look terrible in that picture!”

 What if you didn’t talk about SAT scores?
 Or how busy you are?
 Or your promotion, or scholarship, or award, or child’s achievements?
 You could just be silent, and ask other people to talk about what they’ve done.
 Maybe they are actually interesting, and you have a lot to benefit from listening.

 Isn’t it exhausting to spend time with people who say things from the first list?
-Don’t you enjoy being around people who say things in the second list?
+Don’t you enjoy being around people who say things from the second list?
 Try to be that person for your friends and family and neighbors!
 Humility is one of the most pleasant and attractive virtues.
 Pride is one of the most uncomfortable and repulsive vices.
 Examine your conscience, and think of areas in which you could improve.